2025 education grants Are now closed and will reopen 1 February 2026

 • Successful recipients will be selected based on academic and industry performance

-• Payments will be made in May
+• Payments will be made on the last Friday in June.

-Trade Training
+• Trade Training